Actual trip

 Because even if it is not perfect, the journey moves us - outwardly and inwardly - it forces us to adapt, to relinquish control, to accept whatever comes our way.
 And perhaps it is in this lack of guarantees where its true charm lies.
 In that, beyond the itineraries or the full backpacks, the trip always changes us a little.

-Because if traveling transforms us, the return accommodates us.
-And in that imperfect balance, something of us finds its place.
+Upon returning, we understand that rest doesn't always come from rest, but from change.
+That there are pauses that can only be found in movement.
+Because if travel transforms us, the return settles us.
+And in that imperfect balance, something within us finds its place.